New video interview series, Solutionary Perspectives.

 “For decades, California and the nation have responded to nearly every problem in our classrooms and communities with police and prisons.
 These efforts have pushed millions of students out of school, and led to the mass incarceration of youth and our families.
 Public policies have also disproportionately targeted Black and Brown youth, contributing to severe racial injustice in our educational and court systems.
 A growing movement led by youth and families is demanding a new investment in public safety – one that prioritizes COLLEGE PREP NOT PRISON PREP!” – Youth Justice Coalition

-In costume in D.C. and elsewhere, dressed as corporate person Mona Santo (aka the disastrous, ubiquitous agri-business Monsanto).
-Part of multi-group responses to the infamous ‘Citizens United’ Supreme Court case that struck down numerous campaign finance spending laws and allows for unlimited spending on elections by corporations.
+In costume in D.C. and elsewhere, I am dressed as corporate person Mona Santo (aka Monsanto).
+Part of multi-group responses to the infamous ‘Citizens United’ Supreme Court case.

-Our objective was to take the energy and viewpoint of the anti war weekend demonstration into the halls of Congress – especially Democrats’ offices – during working hours, with our own media, our friends at Liberty News TV.
+With support from friends at Backbone Campaign, my objective was to take the energy and viewpoint of the anti war weekend demonstration – via the silly Backbone Campaign police bobbies – into the halls of Congress – especially Democrats’ offices – during working hours, with our own media, Liberty News TV.
 In the following months, Liberty News TV’s news report on our anti-war lobbying day was frequently aired around the country in cable TV.

-Our serious lobbying day included a much-needed song and dance on the Capitol steps.
-Liberty News TV produced this amazing youtube – a new form for re-sharing our anti-Iraq War message online using cartoons, music, and silliness.
+Our serious lobbying day included a much-needed song and dance we designed on the Capitol steps.
+Liberty News TV produced this amazing youtube – a (then) new form for re-sharing our anti-Iraq War message online using cartoons, music, and silliness.